Trilingual heresy: Historical critiques

 Papal edicts of 870 and 880 endorsed Slavonic liturgy, whereas others of the same era do not.
 Ihor Ševčenko points out that Isidore of Seville had written that Hebrew, Greek, and Latin were the languages of "sacred law".
 Adrian II's support for Cyril and Methodius has been interpreted as motivated a desire to check the influence of the Bishop of Salzburg, or avoid a dispute with the Ecumenical Patriarch of Constantinople to whom Cyril and Methodius were responsible.
 A converse suggestion is that trilingualism was invented by the Salzburg lobby to attack Cyril and Methodius.

-Some historians regard trilingualism as a straw man invented by Orthodox supporters of autocephaly or national churches, but never actually promoted by the Papacy or Constantinople.
+Some historians have stated that trilingualism was never actually promoted by the Papacy or Constantinople, asserting instead that only the Cyrillic alphabet was considered heretical by some adherents of both the Papacy and Constantinople.
 Riccardo Picchio regards the Venetian story as apocryphal.
 The Council of Tours 813 had mandated homilies in the vernacular (Romance or German).
 For other parts of the Catholic Mass, widespread use of the vernacular rather than Latin came after the Second Vatican Council adopted Sacrosanctum Concilium in 1963. Ševčenko sees the Byzantine church as on the one hand grudging in allowing for vernacular churches, but on the other hand characterising trilingualism after the East–West Schism as an error of the Western church.